CSc10800/CSc10800.github.io/index.md

 ## Required Materials

-All required reading materials are provided on the [Schedule and Course Materials](/syllabus) page and datasets are provided on the [Datasets](/datasets) page.
+All required reading materials are provided on the [Schedule](/syllabus) page and datasets are provided on the [Datasets](/datasets) page.